What are they?

 Behaviour

 Crocodiles are cold-blooded and rely on external sources of heat, such as the heat energy of the sun, to warm up.
 They usually come onto land to bask in the sun.
-They may look bulk and clumsy but in fact they can move very quickly over short distances, both on land and in water.
-Crocodiles are wild animals and also ambush predators that lie in wait for fish or animals to come close before rushing forward suddenly to attack.
+They may look bulky and clumsy but can in fact move very quickly over short distances, both on land and in water.
+Crocodiles are wild animals and ambush predators that lie in wait for fish or other animals to come close before rushing forward suddenly to attack.
 They can become aggressive and attack, especially when provoked, whether on land or in water.
+Females lay their eggs in an elevated mound constructed mainly from mud and each clutch can contain between 40 to 60 eggs.
+The mothers are fiercely protective of their eggs and young, maintaining a close presence.

 Are our green spaces safe to visit?

-Estuarine Crocodiles are usually found in the water or at the mudflats away from visitor routes.
-Warning signs and advisory notices have been posted at areas where these animals are most often seen.
-Visitors should heed these signs, which advise the public to stay on the visitor routes and not venture off the designated paths.
+Estuarine Crocodiles are usually found in the water or on mudflats.
+Members of public are reminded to take their own safety precautions when engaging in open water activities.
+Warning signs and advisory notices have been posted at areas where these animals are most often seen, such as Sungei Buloh Wetland Reserve.
+Exclusion measures, such as fences, have been implemented where necessary to ensure visitor safety.
+Visitors should heed these signs, which advise the public to stay on visitor routes and not venture off the designated paths.

 Did you know?